postmanlabs/labs-docs/src/pages/docs/running-collections/scheduling-collection-runs.md

 1. By default, your requests run in the sequence they're listed in the collection.
 If you need to change the order of execution, select and drag a request to its new location in the order.
 You can also remove an individual request from the run by clearing the checkbox next to its name.

 1. Select the **Schedule Run** button.

+> API calls made by scheduled collection runs are deducted from your maximum number of monitoring API calls.
+For more information about checking your monitor usage, see [Managing monitor usage](/docs/monitoring-your-api/monitor-usage/).

 ## Viewing a scheduled run